pret/pokered/README.md

 ====
 - Only portions of spinner tiles animate.
 - Occasionally, menu text sets itself to scroll.
-- The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled
+- The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled.
-- Pokedex is very laggy during a playthrough
+- Pokedex is very laggy during a playthrough.
-- Tradeback Tutor doesn't work properly with Rhydon
+- The Tradeback Tutor doesn't work properly with Rhydon for reasons likely related to its index number of 1.
-- Vermilion Passes are very unstable (Faraway warps are weird unless you battle, Citrine outright crashes)
+- The Vermilion Passes are very unstable (Faraway warps are weird unless you battle, Citrine outright crashes).
-- Brunswick Trail Bird event is unfinished, Zapdos causes it to crash.
+- The Brunswick Trail Bird event is unfinished, Zapdos causes it to crash.

 Evolution Methods for new Pokemon
 ====
 Due to the odd way some new Pokemon evolve, methods are listed here.
-Beta Pokemon are included with their original methods, given their obscurity.
-Some Pokemon will have methods from the Spaceworld '97 demo to be closer to (or functional in the context of) RBY.
-To accomodate things and ensure everything makes sense, some Pokemon have also had their methods changed.
+- Beta Pokemon are included with their original methods.
+- Some Pokemon will have methods from the Spaceworld '97 demo to be closer to, or functional in the context of, RBY.
+Sometimes the newer version is available (eg. Metal Coat evolutions) for the sake of familiarity.
+- To accomodate new additions and ensure everything makes sense, some Pokemon have also had their methods changed.
+These situations are usually very extreme.

 Changed Methods:
 - Shellder -> Cloyster | Use Ice Stone (Accomodating Taaban)